-I have preferred the version with angled gold-plated jacks.
+I preferred the version with angled gold-plated jacks.
 Note that, there are many variations of this cable with different cable lengths, straight jacks or different colours.

 Naturally, prices will vary so you need to choose one depending on your need.
 I prefer angled jacks usually as it’s tidier on your audio interface or preamps.

 To make this article a bit more interesting, I have made a blind test video (or A/B audio test).
 Obviously, it’s just a simple test.
-Most guitar nerds may probably say that I shouldn’t compare 2 cables with different lengths, different jack plates…However, it’s just a simple comparison head to head at the end of the day.
+Most guitar nerds may probably say that I shouldn’t compare 2 cables with different lengths, and different jack plates…However, it’s just a simple comparison head to head at the end of the day.

 I would also like to hear your guesses!
 You will find the correct answers at the bottom of this article.
 Let’s hear this simple guitar cable comparison first!